-c.
-Failure to execute or remain compliant with the return-to-work agreement shall result in termination from Mendocino Transit Authority employment.

-i.
-Compliance with the return-to-work agreement means that the employee has submitted to a drug/alcohol test immediately prior to returning to work; the result of that test is negative; the employee is cooperating with his/her recommended treatment program; and, the employee has agreed to periodic unannounced follow-up testing as described in Section 1215 of this policy; however, all follow-up testing performed as part of a return-to-work agreement required under section 1216 of this policy is under the sole authority of Mendocino Transit Authority and will be performed using non-DOT testing forms.
+- 7) An alcohol test result of ≥0.02 to ≤ 0.039 BAC shall result in the removal of the employee from duty for eight hours or the remainder or the workday whichever is longer.
+The employee will not be allowed to return to safety-sensitive duty for his/her next shift until he/she submits to a NON-DOT alcohol test with a result of less than 0.02 BAC. - 8) In the instance of a self-referral or a management referral, disciplinary action against the employee shall include: - a.
+Mandatory referral for an assessment by an employer approved counseling professional for assessment, formulation of a treatment plan, and execution of a return-to-work agreement. - b.
+Failure to execute or remain compliant with the return-to-work agreement shall result in termination from Mendocino Transit Authority \employment. - i.
+Compliance with the return-to-work agreement means that the employee has submitted to a drug/alcohol test immediately prior to returning to work; the result of that test is negative; the employee is cooperating with his/her recommended treatment program; and, the employee has agreed to periodic unannounced follow-up testing as described in Section 1215 of this policy; however, all follow-up testing performed as part of a return-to-work agreement required under section 1216 of this policy is under the sole authority of Mendocino Transit Authority and will be performed using non-DOT testing forms. - c.

-d.
 Refusal to submit to a periodic unannounced follow-up drug/alcohol test shall be considered a direct act of insubordination and shall result in termination.
 All tests conducted as part of the return-to-work agreement will be conducted under company authority and will be performed using non-DOT testing forms.

-- e.
-A self-referral or management referral to the employer's counseling professional that was not precipitated by a positive test result does not constitute a violation of the Federal regulations and will not be considered as a positive test result in relation to the progressive discipline defined in Section 800 of MTA's policy manual. - f.
-Periodic unannounced follow-up drug/alcohol testing conducted as a result of a self-referral or management referral which results in a verified positive shall be considered a positive test result in relation to the progressive discipline defined in Section 800 of MTA's policy manual. - g.
-A Voluntary Referral does not shield an employee from disciplinary action or guarantee employment with Mendocino Transit Authority. - h.
-A Voluntary Referral does not shield an employee from the requirement to comply with drug and alcohol testing. - 9) Failure of an employee to report within five days a criminal drug statute conviction for a violation occurring in the workplace shall result in termination.
+A self-referral or management referral to the employer's counseling professional that was not precipitated by a positive test result does not constitute a violation of the Federal regulations and will not be considered as a positive test result in relation to the progressive discipline defined in Section 800 of this policy manual. - d.
+Periodic, unannounced follow-up drug/alcohol testing conducted as a result of a self-referral or management referral which results in a verified positive shall be considered a positive test result in relation to the progressive discipline defined in this policy. - e.
+A Voluntary Referral does not shield an employee from disciplinary action or guarantee employment with Mendocino Transit Authority. - f.
+A Voluntary Referral does not shield an employee from the requirement to comply with drug and alcohol testing.

+9) Failure of an employee to report within five days a criminal drug statute conviction for a violation occurring in the workplace shall result in termination.